 There are several muscles that are capable of causing referred pain, numbness, or tingling in the hand.
 The most common are the forearm flexors.
 These are the muscles which originate near the elbow and narrow into the tendons that pass through the carpal tunnel.
 Trigger points in the fleshy parts of these muscles (the upper third of the inside aspect of the forearm) can produce discomfort in the forearm, wrist, hand, and fingers.
 Brachialis, a muscle of the upper arm that is partly covered by the biceps, can cause pain and numbness in the thumb and the fleshy mound of the palm adjacent to it.
 The scalenes muscles at the front of the neck can cause a similar sensation in the same area.

 Trigger points in the infraspinatus muscle, one of the rotators of the shoulder which lies mostly over the back of the shoulder blade, can produce pain in the wrist, hand, middle fingers and thumb.
 The serratus posterior superior muscle of the upper back can also refer pain into the hand, although this pain tends to occur in the ring finger and pinky, while true CTS will affect mainly the other three fingers.
 Trigger points in the subscapularis muscle, between the shoulder blade and the back of the rib cage, can produce pain in the wrist.
 The subclavius muscle under the collar bone can produce pain and/or numbness in the wrist, hand, and fingers that is almost indistinguishable from that of CTS.
 The pectoral muscles of the chest and the latissimus dorsi muscle of the back can also cause hand and finger discomfort when aggravated by trigger points.
 In addition to these direct referral patterns from trigger points of muscles that are “upstream” of the symptoms, other disorders of the neck and shoulder region can cause numbness of the hand, such as a condition known as Thoracic Outlet Syndrome, in which nerves and/or blood vessels passing through this region are compressed.
-You can check out some pictures and more detailed explanations of these trigger points and their pain referral patterns in the wrist/hand pain section of my Pain Expert tool.
+I explain more about trigger points and how to self-treat them in my online pain management course, Live Pain Free.

 Unless a healthcare practitioner has thoroughly investigated each of these areas, it’s difficult to make a conclusive diagnosis of Carpal Tunnel Syndrome.
 Yet, most of the patients who have come to me with this diagnosis were never examined above the forearm.
 Next week I will discuss some of the treatment options for CTS.
 In the meantime, hold off on surgery.